 In some cases, contractor payments services may also offer additional features to stay on top of compliance by providing an assessment of your international contractor risk and offering contract templates, etc.

 Do You Issue a Form 1099 to International Contractors?

 You do not need to issue or collect a Form 1099 from your international contractor.
 A 1099 is only used if the company and contractor are based in the U.S. The Form W-8BEN declares the contractor’s foreign status and will suffice.

 Do You Need to Withhold Taxes for International Contractors?

 If the international contractor is not a U.S. citizen, does not reside in the U.S., and performs their services outside of the U.S. then you do not need to withhold taxes.
 Make sure to collect a completed and signed Form W-8BEN from the contractor before sending them any payment.

 Engaging with international contractors opens up a world of possibilities, but navigating various country-specific regulations is a time-consuming and complicated process.

 Many companies opt to partner with a global platform provider well-versed with local employment laws to help classify and compliantly pay international talent.
-Velocity Global simplifies the employer and talent experience with a full suite of contractor solutions so you can engage, manage, and pay your flexible workforce within one easy-to-use platform.
+Velocity Global simplifies the employer and talent experience with contractor payment solutions that allow you to engage, manage, and pay your flexible workforce within one easy-to-use contractor payment platform.

 Connect with Velocity Global today and learn how our solutions support and streamline both contractor payments and contractor management processes.